Yes, you read that correctly.

 Another alteration of the basic legal supply and demand concept is volatility.

-If someone with a two thousand dollar car gets into a minor fender bender and later has a mild case of whiplash, what are they going to search for?
-In most cases, ‘car accident lawyer’.
+If someone with a two thousand dollar car gets into a minor fender bender and later has a mild case of whiplash, what will they search for?
+In most cases, ‘car accident lawyer.’

-In another situation, if someone is involved in a catastrophic wreck with multiple victims, what are they going to search for?
-Probably ‘car accident lawyer’.
+In another situation, if someone is involved in a catastrophic wreck with multiple victims, what will they search for?
+Probably ‘car accident lawyer.’